omonimus1/OfficeDocs-Support/Teams/teams-administration/include-exclude-teams-from-antivirus-dlp.md

 Alternatively, you can add the processes to the allowlist for programs in your DLP application.
 The method to accomplish this addition varies.
 For specific instructions, contact your DLP application’s manufacturer.

-## New Teams

-The MSIX installer installs the new Teams app in the WindowsApps folder instead of the user profile folder, where the classic Teams app is installed.
-Because users can’t write to the WindowsApps folder, this location adds better protection against attacks that try to alter the installation of the Teams app.

-**Note**: The MSIX installer and all files in the same directory are signed with a Microsoft certificate.

-The name of the folder where the new Teams app is installed is dynamic and it changes when the app’s version is updated.
-The folder name begins with MSTeams_, ends with _8wekyb3d8bbwe, and includes the app’s version number in between.
-For example, MSTeams_23247.1112.2396.409_x64_8wekyb3d8bbwe.

-To prevent issues with starting or using the new Teams app, add the following processes to the exclusion list in the antivirus software that you’re using:

-- `ms-teams.exe`
-- `ms-teamsupdate.exe`
-- `msedgewebview2.exe`

-Alternatively, you can add the processes to the allowlist for programs in your DLP application.
-The method to accomplish this addition varies.
-For specific instructions, contact your DLP application’s manufacturer.

-### Location of the Teams installation folder

-To add the Teams processes to either the exclusion list or the Safe list/Allow list, you can find their location by using the following steps:

-1. Open Windows PowerShell and type the following cmdlet to determine the location of the installation files:
-   `Get-AppPackage -name "msteams"`

-   The output includes the value of the **InstallLocation** parameter such as C:\Program Files\WindowsApps\ MSTeams_23247.1112.2396.409_x64_8wekyb3d8bbwe.
-1. To view the individual files, open **Task Manager** and select **More details**.
-1. On the **Details** tab, locate and right-click **ms-teams.exe** and select **Open file location**.

 Still need help?
 Go to [Microsoft Support Community](https://answers.microsoft.com).